Consider the following in developing your solar HVAC design:

-Our consultation process (below) starts by well understanding your needs before moving to a draft design.
+Explore your needs before moving to a draft design.
 Then a final design and installation plan will be developed for your build.
 See our process map below.

 Send us information about your project, your preferences and your building plans.
 We will be happy to review this and provide an indicative quote.
 We can also make a referral to G-Store to look at your solar power requirement.
 These are complimentary services we offer.

-- Revised Quote
+- Recommendations and Indicative Quote

 Understanding your needs